 (Also, anyone knows how to center align this video?)

 8. I saved the best for the last.
 The local desi bhutta (corn) is to die for.
 Season (May-September).
 I have marked our favorite shack on this map and it goes by the name Vimal Jeena Maggi Point.
-It is Meetu’s discovery. [ Maggi and Bhutta points are more like ‘to each their own’.
-Please don’t send me hate-mails asking “…but have tried this one?”.
+It is Meetu’s discovery.
+[Maggi and Bhutta points are more like ‘to each their own’.
+Please don’t send me hate mails asking “…but have tried this one?”.
 It is something where I have already agreed that yours is better.]

-Also, how to center-align this map?
+Also, how do you center-align this map?

-The ones that came highly recommended, but I could not try given the lack of
+The ones that came highly recommended, but I could not try given the lack of time:

 Address: Hotel Pinecrest | Nainital road, Bhimtal, India. +91 98970 84604